 Terms of reference—RIFA Eradication Program Steering Committee

-The National Red Imported Fire Ant Eradication Program – South East Queensland Steering Committee (the steering committee) was established by the Agriculture Ministers’ Forum in July 2017 to provide strategic oversight to the 10-year National Red Imported Fire Ant (RIFA) Eradication Program in South East Queensland (the program).
+The National Red Imported Fire Ant Eradication Program – South East Queensland Steering Committee (the Steering Committee) was established by the Agriculture Ministers’ Forum in July 2017 to provide strategic oversight to the ten year National Red Imported Fire Ant (RIFA) Eradication Program in South East Queensland (the program).

 - providing leadership and guidance to the program’s operational team

-- overseeing the implementation of the RIFA eradication plan, and providing direction on issues arising as deemed necessary
+- overseeing the implementation of the RIFA Ten Year Eradication Plan, and providing direction on issues arising as deemed necessary

 - making decisions in relation to program budget matters (within the agreed program budget)